Frances Forbes-Robertson: Biography

 Frances Mary Desirée Forbes-Robertson was born in 1866.
 She was the youngest child of John Forbes-Robertson, a theatre critic and journalist from Aberdeen, and his wife Frances.
 The eldest of the eleven children in the family was Johnston Forbes-Robertson, the actor.
 Two other brothers, Ian Forbes-Robertson (1859–1936), and Norman Forbes-Robertson (1858–1932) also became actors, and a third, Eric Forbes-Robertson (1865–1935) became a painter.
 She was the sister-in-law of the actress Maxine Elliott, and the great-aunt of actress Meriel Forbes (granddaughter of her brother Norman), who married actor Ralph Richardson.
 Forbes-Robertson was educated in convents in France and Italy.

-She married Henry Dawes Harrod, F.S.A. in 1900, and was the mother of Roy Harrod, the economist.
+She married Henry Dawes Harrod FSA in 1900, and was the mother of Roy Harrod, the economist.

 Forbes-Robertson (known also by her married surname, Harrod) was the author of The Potentate, Mother Earth, The Hidden Model, Odd Stories, The Devil's Pronoun, What We Dream, Taming of the Ponte, Trespass and Stained Wings.
 She also published other works of fiction, such as those contributed to the Times Literary Supplement, Westminster Gazette, and The Pall Mall Magazine.

 She died in London, 23 May 1956.